-What is the progress toward the adopted goal of zero roadway deaths by 2040?
+What is the progress that has been made toward the adopted goal of zero roadway deaths by 2040?

 What is the change in: 1) total crashes and 2) FSI crashes by mode on the HIN network corridors and intersections since adoption of the VZAP?